rust-lang/rustup/README.md

 ## Working with nightly Rust

 Rustup gives you easy access to the nightly compiler and its [experimental features].
-To add it just run `rustup toolchain install nightly`:
+To add it just run `rustup install nightly`:

 [experimental features]: http://doc.rust-lang.org/nightly/book/nightly-rust.html